“Gear is good, but vision is better”

 But enough chatting, here’s my list of equipment:

-My main camera body I have been using for the past 2 years.
+The camera body I have used in the past 4 years.
 It’s well-built and sturdy enough to withstand dusty conditions as well as humid environments (shot many times under light rain and even survived the Songkran festival with just a plastic bag).
 It doesn’t have any video capabilities (although that can be remedied) but has an fast burst speed of 6.3 shots/sec, making it a good camera for sport lovers or fast action shooters.

 Originally a gift, I find this more of a gimmick than a real substitute to a tripod.
 I don’t trust my camera on it.
 However, I found a great use for Gorillapods: External flash tripods.